Jan. 26, 2014

 Final Stats | Photo Gallery

 EVANSTON, Ill. -- It was an exciting game Sunday afternoon at Welsh-Ryan Arena as Northwestern upset No. 21/18 Nebraska 63-59.
-The game featured eight ties and 14 lead changes with the Wildcats prevailing down the stretch for their third win over a ranked opponent this year.
+The game featured eight ties and 14 lead changes with the Wildcats prevailing down the stretch for their third win over a ranked opponent this year as they also took down No. 25 DePaul on Dec.
+1 and edged No. 20 Purdue on Jan.
+9.

 Nia Coffey led all scorers with 22 points and grabbed 10 rebounds for her sixth double-double of the season.
 Christen Inman added 12 and Ashley Deary chipped in 10 points.
 Maggie Lyon scored a key layup with 1:21 left in the game to break the eighth and final tie, putting NU ahead for good.